-Students in degree programs at Metropolitan State University must complete while at the university, or transfer to the university, a number of courses to meet general education and liberal studies requirements.
-View General Education and Liberal Studies (GELS) for Metropolitan State University.
+Students in degree programs at Metropolitan State University must complete while at the university, or transfer to the university, a number of courses to meet General Education and Liberal Studies (GELS).
+In addition, courses required for your specific program are listed in the right column on this page.
+They include prerequisite, foundation, core and elective courses.
+Contact your advisor with questions concerning your degree plan.